kalininalab/GlyLES/README.md

 # GlyLES

+---
 Tool to convert IUPAC representation of Glycans into SMILES representation.
+This repo is still in the development phase;
+so, feel free to report any errors in the issues section.

 ## Limitations

 This implementation currently only works for glycans that fulfil certain properties:

-* The structure of the gylcan is represented as tree of the monomers with maximal branching factor 3.
+* The structure of the glycan is represented as tree of the monomers with maximal branching factor 3.
 * Only the 15 implemented monomers may participate in the glycan (see below)

-For an overview of the implemented monomers, please look at the README in the grammar folder.
+For an overview of the implemented monomers, please look at the [README](glyles/grammar/README.md) in the grammar folder.

 ## Workflow